LiviuCP/Matrix/README.md

 1.1.
 Running the Tests (excluding FractionMatrixTests)

-1) Download the Matrix repo (e.g. by using git clone): https://github.com/LiviuCP/Matrix.git
+1) Download the Matrix repo (e.g. by using git clone): https://github.com/LiviuCP/Matrix.git.
+Switch to LegacyCode branch if your compiler does not support a standard higher than C++17.
 2) Build it
 3) Run the tests either from IDE or from command line (CLI)